ssaurabh8778/pdfproject-client/README.md

 ##### To run on local machine

-Clone this repository to local directory & run 'npm start'
+Clone this repository to local directory & run following commands

+### `npm install`

+To install all the required node modules.

 ### `npm start`